RomainTrm/Blog/content/posts/learning-elixir/index.md

 In a previous [post](../using-processes-for-better-resilience/), I've mentioned I've read the book [Programming Elixir 1.6](https://pragprog.com/titles/elixir16/programming-elixir-1-6/).

-Recently, because I was planning to read [Real-World Event Sourcing](https://pragprog.com/titles/khpes/real-world-event-sourcing/), I chose to conduct a second reading because my limited knowledge and skills with Elixir were eroded over time.
+As I was planning to read [Real-World Event Sourcing](https://pragprog.com/titles/khpes/real-world-event-sourcing/), I chose to conduct a second reading because my limited knowledge and skills with Elixir were eroded over time.
 I took time to take many notes which are available on a dedicated [repository](https://github.com/RomainTrm/Book-ElixirExercices).

 In this post, I want to present to you the Elixir language, the Erlang VM and give you a taste of why you should learn it even if you will not use it in production.